The Battle of Britain: The Fight for Churchill’s Shroud

 wrote that unlikely if accurate tribute, which is to say Perry Anderson of the New Left Review.

 Besides, Roberts defiantly claimed that “the English-speaking peoples seem to have a settled view of Churchill’s glory which no amount of historical debate will now alter.”
 But do they, or should they?
-And who are these “English-speaking peoples” anyway?
-We learned more when Roberts published that book that wowed the Bush administration, A History of the English Speaking-Peoples since 1900.
+And who are these “English-speaking peoples,” anyway?
+We learned more when Roberts published that book that wowed the Bush administration, A History of the English-Speaking Peoples since 1900.
 The phrase “English-speaking peoples” had been current since the nineteenth century, but Churchill took it up at an interesting time.
-During the 1920s, like many politically conscious Englishmen, he was bitterly resentful of the United States.
-The Americans had entered the Great War later than he thought they should have done, and then suffered few casualties by European standards, before the postwar years when they had implacably insisted on the repayment of war debts from England.BERTRAND LANGLOIS/AFP via Getty Images
+During the 1920s, like many politically conscious Englishmen, he was bitterly resentful of the U.S. The Americans had entered the Great War later than he thought they should have done and then suffered few casualties by European standards, before the postwar years when they had implacably insisted on the repayment of war debts from England.BERTRAND LANGLOIS/AFP/Getty Images

-By the time Roberts wrote his sequel he was not only self-appointed keeper of the flame but more Churchillian than Churchill.
-At the grim conclusion of the Boer war in 1901-02, Boer civilians were interned in concentration camps—yes, we called them that—where appalling numbers of women and children died.
-The horror was heroically exposed by Emily Hobhouse, an Englishwoman, bravely denounced by Sir Henry Campbell-Bannerman, the leader of the Liberal Party, and abhorred by Churchill: “I have hated these latter stages with their barbarous features.”
-But not by Roberts, who wrote that the blame for the concentration camps deaths lay with their inmates themselves, and their insanitary habits.
+By the time Roberts wrote his sequel, he was not only self-appointed keeper of the flame but more Churchillian than Churchill.
+At the grim conclusion of the Boer War in 1901–02, Boer civilians were interned in concentration camps—yes, we called them that—where appalling numbers of women and children died.
+The horror was heroically exposed by Emily Hobhouse, an Englishwoman; bravely denounced by Sir Henry Campbell-Bannerman, the leader of the Liberal Party; and abhorred by Churchill: “I have hated these latter stages with their barbarous features.”
+But not by Roberts, who wrote that the blame for the concentration camp deaths lay with their inmates themselves, and their insanitary habits.

 An alternative view comes from a great historian.
-My revered friend Sir Michael Howard died almost two years ago the day after his 97th birthday.
-He wrote a still unsurpassed history of the Franco-Prussian War and many other books, was Regius Professor of Modern History at Oxford and then a professor at Yale, as well as one of the 24 British holders of the Order of Merit, and much else besides.
+My revered friend Sir Michael Howard died almost two years ago, the day after his ninety-seventh birthday.
+He wrote a still unsurpassed history of the Franco-Prussian War and many other books, was Regius professor of modern history at Oxford and then a professor at Yale, as well as one of the 24 British holders of the Order of Merit, and much else besides.
 Besides, he was a scornful critic of the Bush administration and its unneeded and unwinnable wars, calling the invasion of Iraq “a bad idea whose time has come.”
 But then, unlike the men who thought up that bad idea, he knew something of the reality of war.
-At Salerno in 1943, Lieutenant M.E.
+At Salerno, in 1943, Lieutenant M.E.
 Howard of the Coldstream Guards won the Military Cross leading his platoon in a night action against German lines, a contrast indeed to the saber-rattling draft-dodgers and flag-waving chicken hawks of the Bush administration.

 But still on Roberts goes, often with preposterous defenses of his hero, in the pages of the right-wing Daily Telegraph, and in a new podcast called “History Defended,” culminating in what must be the most sublime sentence of all: “Black lives mattered to Winston Churchill, which is why he fought to defend the empire on the northwest frontier of India.”
 He really did say that.
 Well now, in 1897, Churchill “fought to defend the empire” in a punishment mission against the Pashtuns of Afghanistan.
 As he wrote to a friend, “After today we begin to burn villages.
 Every one.
 And all who resist will be killed without quarter … there is no doubt we are a very cruel people.”